-How to watch Super Bowl LI on your Android phone or tablet
+How to watch Super Bowl LII on your Android phone or tablet

 Reader comments

-How to watch Super Bowl LI on your Android phone or tablet
+How to watch Super Bowl LII on your Android phone or tablet

 The Fox Spots Go link takes you to the NFL mobile app.
 Might want to change that.